commons-teaching/group-dbgi/docs/mapp_project_00050/mapp_batch_00164/report/report.md

 ## Results

 ### MS1
+After the features allignment step we obtain 5839 features in the (final peak list).

 Concerning _Derris ellipctica_ we were unable to find features related to rotenone in the nodes network.
 <img width="406" alt="cluster derris flavonoides" src="https://github.com/user-attachments/assets/a9705aac-3728-4484-bc36-e4a2d4b4bc4b" />